Toddler Science: Making Rock Candy from Sugar Crystals

-Even when the water has been completely saturated, it will take at least a couple of weeks until you get the results shown above.
-It can take up three or four weeks.
+Even when the water has been completely saturated, it can take one to two of weeks until you get the results shown above.
+One of our slower growing crystals took 3 weeks.

 Why do you use a string or dowel?